mfdaves/kobo-db-tools/README.md

     *   Linking dictionary lookups directly to the reading sessions in which they occurred.
     *   Aggregating and grouping all collected information by book, providing a comprehensive overview of your reading habits for each title.

-*   **Flexible Data Export:** To maximize the utility of your data, the project plans to support various export formats, allowing you to use your reading statistics in other tools and applications:
+*   **Flexible Data Export:** To maximize the utility of your data, the project already supports various export formats for bookmarks and dictionary lookups (JSON, CSV, Markdown).
+Future plans include:
-    *   **JSON:** For easy integration with web applications or other programmatic uses.
-    *   **CSV:** For spreadsheet analysis and compatibility with a wide range of data tools.
-    *   **Markdown:** For human-readable summaries and reports.
+    *   Expanding export support to all data types (e.g., reading sessions).
-    *   **SQLite:** To allow merging data from multiple Kobo devices or integrating with other SQLite-based databases.
+    *   Adding new export formats like **SQLite** to allow merging data from multiple Kobo devices or integrating with other SQLite-based databases.

 *   **Multi-Device Data Merging:** A key objective is to facilitate the merging of reading data from multiple Kobo devices into a single, unified dataset, providing a holistic view of your reading across all your devices.

 ## Contributing

 This project is in its early stages and welcomes contributions!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or a pull request.
-Before contributing, please review the contribution guidelines (to be defined).

 ## License